golioth/docs/docs/services/5-lightdb-stream/2-sending-data.md

 title: Sending Data
 ---

-Devices interact with Light DB Stream using the gateways available on the platform.
+Devices interact with LightDB Stream using the gateways available on the platform.
 For now, only CoAP is available.

 | Method | Description     | Path            |
 | ------ | --------------- | --------------- |